Flag of The Flag of Bosnia and Herzegovina

 The Flag of Bosnia and Herzegovina

-The flag of Bosnia and Herzegovina features a blue field with a yellow right triangle adjacent to the hoist side, and seven full and two half white five-pointed stars top and bottom along the hypotenuse of the triangle.
-The blue background symbolizes Europe, the yellow triangle represents the three constituent peoples of Bosnia and Herzegovina (Bosniaks, Croats, and Serbs), and the stars, intended to mirror the European Union flag, signify infinity.
+The flag of Bosnia and Herzegovina has a blue field with a yellow right triangle along the hoist side, and a line of white five-pointed stars running along the triangle's hypotenuse, seven full and two cut off at the top and bottom.
+The blue stands for Europe, the triangle for the three constituent peoples (Bosniaks, Croats, and Serbs), and the stars, which echo the European Union flag, for continuity.

 Share this flag

-Bosnia and Herzegovina's flag is one of the youngest in Europe and one of the few national flags in the world designed not by its own citizens but by an international mediator.
-Adopted on February 4, 1998, the flag emerged from the wreckage of the Bosnian War (1992–1995) as a compromise imposed by the Office of the High Representative, the international body overseeing the Dayton Peace Agreement's implementation.
-Its geometric design, a blue field bearing a diagonal yellow triangle and a row of white stars trailing off both edges, was explicitly intended to avoid favoring any of Bosnia's three constituent peoples: Bosniaks, Croats, and Serbs.
-The result is a flag that carries no traditional heraldic charge, no historical coat of arms, and no religious or ethnic emblem, making it a fascinating case study in the politics of national symbolism and post-conflict identity.
+Bosnia and Herzegovina's flag is one of the youngest in Europe and one of the few national flags anywhere designed not by a country's own citizens but by an international mediator.
+Adopted on February 4, 1998, it came out of the wreckage of the Bosnian War (1992-1995) as a compromise imposed by the Office of the High Representative, the international body overseeing the Dayton Peace Agreement.
+Its geometry, a blue field with a diagonal yellow triangle and a row of white stars running off both edges, was designed to avoid favoring any of Bosnia's three constituent peoples: Bosniaks, Croats, and Serbs.
+It carries no traditional heraldic charge, no historical coat of arms, and no religious or ethnic emblem.

-When the Dayton Agreement ended the Bosnian War in December 1995, the country didn't immediately get a new flag.
-It kept flying the wartime banner featuring the medieval Kotromanić dynasty's coat of arms: a blue shield bearing golden fleur-de-lis.
-For Bosniaks, that symbol carried centuries of meaning.
-For Bosnian Serbs and Croats, it felt exclusionary, a flag that belonged to one community, not three.
+When the Dayton Agreement ended the Bosnian War in December 1995, the country did not immediately get a new flag.
+It kept flying the wartime banner with the medieval Kotromanić dynasty's coat of arms: a blue shield bearing golden fleur-de-lis.
+For Bosniaks that symbol carried centuries of meaning.
+For Bosnian Serbs and Croats it felt exclusionary, a flag belonging to one community rather than three.

-So the Parliamentary Assembly set out to find a replacement.
-It couldn't.
+The Parliamentary Assembly set out to find a replacement and could not.
 For over two years, every proposal was vetoed along ethnic lines.
-Serb representatives blocked designs they saw as too "Bosniak."
+Serb representatives blocked designs they saw as too Bosniak.
 Bosniak and Croat delegates clashed over competing visions.
-Dozens of concepts were floated, debated, and discarded.
-The country effectively had a flag that a third of its population refused to recognize.
+Dozens of concepts were floated, debated, and discarded, while the country flew a flag that a third of its population refused to recognize.

-Enter Carlos Westendorp, the Spanish diplomat serving as High Representative.
-In February 1998, after parliament missed yet another deadline, Westendorp did something almost unheard of in modern statecraft: he imposed a flag by decree.
-He selected the current design from a shortlist prepared with input from the United Nations, modifying it to its final form.
-The original shortlist reportedly contained dozens of proposals, but Westendorp zeroed in on the geometric abstraction that now flies over Sarajevo.
+Carlos Westendorp, the Spanish diplomat serving as High Representative, resolved it.
+In February 1998, after parliament missed another deadline, he imposed a flag by decree.
+He selected the current design from a shortlist prepared with input from the United Nations and modified it into its final form.
+The shortlist reportedly contained dozens of proposals.

-The flag was first raised on February 4, 1998.
-It hasn't changed since.
-But "unchanged" doesn't mean "uncontested."
-To this day, it's never been universally embraced by all three constituent communities.
-That tension between official status and genuine affection is perhaps the flag's most defining characteristic.
+The flag was first raised on February 4, 1998, and has not changed since.
+Unchanged does not mean uncontested: it has never been universally embraced by all three constituent communities.

-Look at the flag and you'll notice something unusual: there's nothing on it that tells you what country it belongs to.
+Look at the flag and you will notice there is nothing on it that tells you which country it belongs to.
 No coat of arms.
 No crescent.
 No cross.
 No Cyrillic or Latin script.
-Every traditional ethnic or religious marker was deliberately stripped away.
+Every traditional ethnic or religious marker was deliberately stripped out.

 What remains is pure geometry.
-A medium blue field holds a right yellow triangle whose vertices touch the top-left corner, the midpoint of the bottom edge, and the top-right corner, creating a long diagonal hypotenuse that slices across the flag.
-Running parallel to that hypotenuse is a line of white five-pointed stars.
-Here's the clever part: the top and bottom stars are cut off by the flag's edges, suggesting the line continues beyond what you can see, symbolizing continuity and infinity.
+A medium blue field holds a right yellow triangle whose vertices touch the top-left corner, the midpoint of the bottom edge, and the top-right corner, creating a long diagonal hypotenuse across the flag.
+Running parallel to that hypotenuse is a line of white five-pointed stars, with the top and bottom stars cut off by the flag's edges to suggest that the line continues beyond what you can see.

-The triangle carries double meaning.
-It represents the three constituent peoples of Bosnia and Herzegovina, and it also echoes the country's roughly triangular geographic shape.
+The triangle carries a double meaning.
+It represents the three constituent peoples of Bosnia and Herzegovina, and it echoes the country's roughly triangular geographic shape.
 The color choices were equally calculated.
-Blue and white stars were selected to evoke the flag of Europe, the Council of Europe and EU flag, tying Bosnia's identity to its European aspirations rather than to any single heritage within its borders.
-Yellow represents the sun, hope, and generosity.
+Blue and white stars evoke the flag of Europe, the Council of Europe and EU flag, tying Bosnia's identity to its European aspirations rather than to any heritage inside its borders.
+Yellow stands for the sun, hope, and generosity.
 Blue stands for peace and the European connection.

-The flag's proportions are 1:2.
-Exact color specifications follow the Pantone system: blue is Pantone 286, yellow is Pantone 116.
-It's a flag designed with the precision of a corporate brand guide, which is both its strength and, for some critics, its weakness.
+The proportions are 1:2.
+Color specifications follow the Pantone system: blue is Pantone 286, yellow is Pantone 116.
+It is a flag designed with the precision of a corporate brand guide, which is both its strength and, for some critics, its weakness.

-The flag flies over government buildings in Sarajevo, but drive into Republika Srpska, the Serb-majority entity, and you'll see a different picture.
-The entity's own flag dominates.
-In many Bosnian Croat communities, it's the Croatian checkerboard that hangs from balconies and storefronts, not the Dayton triangle.
-The state flag exists in a kind of political limbo: legally supreme, emotionally secondary.
+The flag flies over government buildings in Sarajevo, but drive into Republika Srpska, the Serb-majority entity, and the entity's own flag dominates.
+In many Bosnian Croat communities it is the Croatian checkerboard that hangs from balconies and storefronts, not the Dayton triangle.
+The state flag sits in a kind of political limbo: legally supreme, emotionally secondary.

-Bosniak political parties have periodically pushed to restore elements of the medieval fleur-de-lis symbolism, arguing it represents Bosnian statehood predating ethnic divisions.
-Serb representatives resist any changes that might strengthen state-level identity over entity identity.
+Bosniak political parties have periodically pushed to restore elements of the medieval fleur-de-lis symbolism, arguing it represents a Bosnian statehood that predates ethnic division.
+Serb representatives resist changes that might strengthen state-level identity over entity identity.
 The flag, in other words, is still being fought over, just with parliamentary motions instead of artillery.

-International sporting events offer a rare exception.
+International sporting events are a rare exception.
 When Bosnian athletes compete at the Olympics or World Cup qualifiers, the flag becomes a unifying symbol almost by default.
-Its first major international outing came at the 1998 Winter Olympics in Nagano, Japan, just weeks after adoption, a moment that carried enormous symbolic weight for a country barely three years past a devastating war.
+Its first major international outing came at the 1998 Winter Olympics in Nagano, Japan, weeks after adoption and barely three years after the war.
 The state coat of arms, adopted the same day as the flag, mirrors its design with the same triangle and stars.

 Public opinion surveys paint a complicated picture.
-Younger Bosnians, those who don't carry direct memories of the war, tend to be more accepting of the flag.
-Older generations often see it as an imposition, a symbol of what was lost rather than what was built.
+Younger Bosnians, without direct memories of the war, tend to be more accepting of the flag.
+Older generations often see it as an imposition.

-From the Kotromanić Lilies to the Dayton Triangle: Flags in Bosnian History
+From the Kotromanić lilies to the Dayton triangle

 Bosnia's relationship with its own symbols has always been turbulent.
 Medieval Bosnia under the Kotromanić dynasty (c.
-1250–1463) used a blue shield bearing golden fleur-de-lis.
-That image became deeply intertwined with Bosnian statehood, surviving in collective memory long after the dynasty itself fell.
+1250-1463) used a blue shield bearing golden fleur-de-lis.
+That image became closely tied to Bosnian statehood and survived in collective memory long after the dynasty fell.

 Under Ottoman rule (1463-1878), Bosnia had no distinct flag.
 Various Ottoman standards flew over the territory for four centuries.
 When Austria-Hungary took over in 1878, administrators introduced a red-and-yellow bicolor, a bureaucratic convenience with no organic connection to the land or its people.

-The Yugoslav period brought yet more changes.
-Within the Kingdom of Yugoslavia and later Tito's Socialist Federal Republic, Bosnia and Herzegovina used variants of broader Yugoslav flags.
-The Socialist Republic's version added a red star to distinguish it from the other republics.
-None of these flags originated from within Bosnia itself.
+The Yugoslav period brought more changes.
+Within the Kingdom of Yugoslavia and later Tito's Socialist Federal Republic, Bosnia and Herzegovina used variants of broader Yugoslav flags, with the Socialist Republic's version adding a red star to distinguish it from the other republics.
+None of these flags originated inside Bosnia.

 Independence in 1992 brought back the fleur-de-lis.
 The Republic of Bosnia and Herzegovina adopted it as a wartime flag, and it flew over a country under siege.
-For Bosniaks, it became sacred.
-For Serbs and Croats, it confirmed their fear that the new state was really a vehicle for one community's identity.
-The 1998 flag thus represents a sharp historical break: the first Bosnian flag with no connection to any previous regime, dynasty, or empire.
+For Bosniaks it became sacred.
+For Serbs and Croats it confirmed their fear that the new state was a vehicle for one community's identity.
+The 1998 flag was a sharp break: the first Bosnian flag with no connection to any previous regime, dynasty, or empire.

-Bosnia isn't the only country where flag design became an exercise in diplomatic geometry.
-Kosovo's flag, adopted in 2008, uses a similar playbook: blue and gold, stars representing ethnic communities, the whole thing shaped by international input.
-Both flags were born from the same basic problem, how do you symbolize a state when its people can't agree on what the state means?
+Bosnia is not the only country where flag design became an exercise in diplomatic geometry.
+Kosovo's flag, adopted in 2008, uses a similar approach: blue and gold, stars representing ethnic communities, the whole thing shaped by international input.
+Both flags came out of the same problem, which is how to symbolize a state when its people cannot agree on what the state means.

-The concept of an externally imposed flag has few modern parallels.
-The closest cases include post-WWII flags in occupied Germany and Japan's briefly contested imperial symbol.
-Bosnia's situation is arguably more striking because the imposition happened not during occupation but during a negotiated peace.
+The externally imposed flag has few modern parallels.
+The closest cases are post-WWII flags in occupied Germany and Japan's briefly contested imperial symbol.
+Bosnia's situation is more unusual because the imposition happened not during occupation but during a negotiated peace.

 Vexillologically, the diagonal triangle is highly unusual.
-No other sovereign nation uses a triangle positioned this way, which makes the flag instantly recognizable at any distance.
-Some flag scholars have praised its clean modernist geometry.
+No other sovereign nation uses a triangle positioned this way, which makes the flag recognizable at any distance.
+Some flag scholars praise its clean modernist geometry.
 Others argue it feels more like a corporate logo than a national symbol rooted in lived culture.
-Both readings have some truth to them.

-The flag's design philosophy, neutrality through abstraction, has influenced discussions about flag design in other divided societies, including Cyprus and Northern Ireland.
-Whether that approach actually works, whether a flag can build unity by refusing to take sides, remains an open question.
-Bosnia's flag is still running the experiment.
+The design philosophy of neutrality through abstraction has influenced discussions about flag design in other divided societies, including Cyprus and Northern Ireland.
+Whether a flag can build unity by refusing to take sides is still an open question in Bosnia's own case.

 References